The major problem of economics is not that the subject matter is occult but that economists are stupid.

 This set is unacceptable as the foundation of economics.
 Some economists have clearly seen this and drawn the logical conclusion: “There is another alternative: to formulate a completely new research program and conceptual approach.
 As we have seen, this is often spoken of, but there is still no indication of what it might mean.”
 (Ingrao et al., 1990, p.
 362)

 And here is the crux: neither orthodox nor heterodox economists have until this very day any clue about ‘what it might mean’.

 Orthodoxy is unacceptable and indefensible.
 Before he even opens his mouth, the orthodox economist has disqualified himself as scientifically incompetent.
 So, Noah Smith is, to begin with, not at all in the position to criticize Heterodoxy for a lack of methodologically sound foundations.

-To top the absurdity, instead of refraining from spreading the provable false orthodox approach and to do his own research Noah complains about not to be spoon-fed with the true economic theory for free.
+To top the absurdity, instead of refraining from spreading the provably false orthodox approach and doing his own research, Noah complains about not being spoon-fed with the true economic theory for free.
 To recall, the first thing every Econ 101 student learns as the gospel of Orthodoxy is that there is no such thing as a free lunch.

 This applies to Orthodoxy in general and to Noah Smith in particular.

 Desai, M. (2008).
 Profit and Profit Theory.
 In S. N. Durlauf, and L. E. Blume (Eds.), The New Palgrave Dictionary of Economics Online,1–11.
 Palgrave Macmillan, 2nd edition.
 URL

 Ingrao, B., and Israel, G. (1990).
 The Invisible Hand.
 Economic Equilibrium in the History of Science.
 Cambridge, MA, London: MIT Press.